Gérard Fombrun

-Biography

 Gérard Fombrun was a Haitian architect, construction engineer, writer and sculptor.
 Fombrun studied sculpture and architecture in Haiti, France, and Puerto Rico.

 Works

 His sculptures, typically made with bronze, have been exhibited throughout Latin America and the Caribbean.

-As an Engineer he was known for the Toussaint Louverture International Airport, the Resort Moulin sur Mer, several buildings in the Wharf of Port-au-Prince,and the Imperial Cinema.
+As an engineer, he was known for the Toussaint Louverture International Airport, the Resort Moulin sur Mer, several buildings in the Wharf of Port-au-Prince, and the Imperial Cinema.

 In 1977, he purchased an old colonial-era sugarmill.
-It became his most emblematic achievements throughout his architectural career, now the Musee Ogier-Fombrun.
+It became his most emblematic achievement throughout his architectural career, now the Musee Ogier-Fombrun.